-Similarly, we have carried out an analysis of the cumulative CO_2 emissions that the current updated NDCs entail in the 2020-2030 period.
+Similarly, we have carried out an analysis of the cumulative CO2 emissions that the current updated NDCs entail in the 2020-2030 period.
 Our work compares the countries' population with their respective cumulative historical emissions.
-This analysis is applied to groups of countries according to their income level based on the World Bank classification (World Bank 2022).
+This analysis is applied to groups of countries according to their income level based on the World Bank classification (World Bank 2022) and it is made only using historical data.
+Historical GHG emissions data are obtained from the Climate Watch portal (2022) and population from the UNDESA World Population Prospects (2019).
+Countries are grouped according to their income level based on the World Bank classification (World Bank 2022).

-Our analysis of the aggregated effect of the unconditional NDCs indicates that the intended cumulative CO2 emissions foreseen by the current NDCs from 2020 to 2030 totals 390 GtCO2.
+Our analysis of the aggregated effect of the unconditional NDCs indicates that the intended cumulative CO_2 emissions foreseen by the current NDCs from 2020 to 2030 totals 390 GtCO2.
 This allows us to affirm that by 2030, humanity will have already consumed 97.5% of the GCB compatible with limiting the increase in global temperature to 1.5°C (with a probability of 67%), which according to the AR6-WGI is 400 GtCO2 (IPCC 2021).

-The analysis of the percentage distribution of the $390~\rm GtCO_2$ implied by the unconditional NDCs for different groups of countries is presented in Figure 2 (Column 3).
+The analysis of the percentage distribution of the 390 GtCO2 implied by the unconditional NDCs for different groups of countries is presented in Figure 2 (Column 3).
 For each group, the percentage of historical emissions during the period 1990-2019 is also presented with respect to the total emissions in the same period (Figure 2, Column 2).
-The percentage of the population in $2020~\rm that$ corresponds to each analyzed group of countries is shown in Column 1 (UNDESA 2019).
+The percentage of the population in 2020 that corresponds to each analyzed group of countries is shown in Column 1 (UNDESA 2019).